pkgjs/wiby/wiby-raison-detre.md

 example 1 working example with a single dependent and dependency. using github actions to build the dependency and run wiby on the dependent repo.

-This does raise questions about where code should be stored, this is very github dependent.

 from the examples that you create, write the documentation based on your experiences and add in notes and things you discover on the way.

+- This does raise questions about where code should be stored, this is very github dependent.
+- Do we need a specific github action for wiby?
+Meaning in the market place
+- how do we bridge the gap between the repo changes or PRs in the dependencies and the dependent only really understanding npm modules (not repos)